 “If you love helping others, this profession allows for you to do that.
 The Alberta government also has stability, security, opportunities for advancement and ongoing training.
 Everyone is supported in their job.
 If I knew all of this before, I would have started at the Alberta government sooner.”

 Children’s Services is a significant employer of social workers and is committed to developing rewarding careers that make a real difference for Albertans.
-If you are interested in learning more about this career, visit one of many of Alberta Career Week resources.

 Twenty-five year old Cody Murrell began his career in social work with the Alberta government.
 After graduating with a diploma in social work from Grant MacEwan University, Cody became a case aid with the Alberta government.
 He continued working with the government while completing his Bachelor of Social Work.